AntiKippi/gnome-shell-extension-sane-airplane-mode/README.md

  - When in airplane mode, turning on Bluetooth is indistinguishable from turning off airplane mode and will be treated accordingly.
  - When choosing not to enable both Bluetooth and Wi-Fi airplane mode might get reactivated.
 Altough this behaviour (at least on my machine) is only observed the first time disabling airplane mode, since then it works perfectly well.
+ - I currently don't have support for mobile broadband networking since I don't need this feature.
+If support for this is needed please let me know by opening a issue or if you are a developer you might as well create a pull request.

 ## Installation